pmmp/Snooze/README.md

 Event-driven thread notification management library for code using the pthreads extension

 ## Use cases
-This library allows a parent thread to conveniently process notifications from an array of child threads, firing callbacks when a notification is received.
-In essence, this library allows you to simulate the `select()` call, but for threads instead.
+ext-pthreads currently doesn't make it conveniently possible to `wait()` for notifications from multiple threads simultaneously.
+This library allows you to do that using a `SleeperHandler`.

+Every thread must receive its own `SleeperNotifier` (since they are thread-safe, you can share notifiers between threads, but it's recommended not to).
+The thread should call `wakeupSleeper()` on its `SleeperNotifier`, which will cause the thread waiting on `SleeperHandler` to wake up and process whatever notification was delivered.

+It's similar to using the `select()` system call on an array of sockets or file descriptors, but with threads instead.

 ## Example
 ```php